Libensemble/libensemble/docs/platforms/cori.rst

 The env_prompt line ensures the whole directory path is not prepended to your prompt (The ({name}) here is literal, do not substitute).

-If highly parallel runs experience long start-up delays consider the NERSC documentation on `scaling Python`_.
+If highly parallel runs experience long start-up delays, consider the NERSC documentation on `scaling Python`_.

 Job Submission